cristianocapone/RL_ML_class/README.md

-🐜 Ant-v4 Reinforcement Learning with Custom Recurrent Network
+Ant-v4 Reinforcement Learning with Custom Recurrent Network

 This repository contains a reinforcement learning (RL) agent that learns to walk in the MuJoCo Ant-v4 environment using a custom recurrent neural network architecture with biologically-inspired dynamics.

 https://gym.openai.com/envs/Ant-v4/

-🚀 Features
+- Features

 ✅ Uses Ant-v4 MuJoCo environment from OpenAI Gym

 ✅ Custom RL architecture with:

 Leaky integrator dynamics

 Reinforcement-driven Hebbian plasticity
-Actor-Critic-like updates (with value prediction)

 ✅ Periodic rendering and video saving

 ✅ Automatic training progress plots

 ✅ Save/load model with pickle

-✅ Highly customizable network and training parameters 🧠 Architecture
+✅ Highly customizable network and training parameters

+- Architecture

 The network (net) is a custom time-dependent recurrent model where: